Majapahit: Military

+Xingcha Shenglan (星槎勝覽) written by Fei Xin c.
+1436 stated that Java (Majapahit) is equipped with armored soldiers and equipment, and it is the center of the Eastern people.
+Haiguo Guangji (海国广记) and Shuyu zhouzi lu (殊域周咨錄) recorded that Java is vast and densely populated, and their armored soldiers and hand cannons (火銃—huǒ chòng) dominated the Eastern Seas.

 Tomé Pires' 1513 account tells the army of Gusti Pati (Patih Udara), viceroy of Batara Vojyaya (probably Brawijaya or Ranawijaya), numbered 200,000 men, 2,000 of which are horsemen and 4,000 musketeers.
 Duarte Barbosa ca. 1514 recorded that the inhabitants of Java are great masters in casting artillery and very good artillerymen.
 They make many one-pounder cannons (cetbang or rentaka), long muskets, spingarde (arquebus), schioppi (hand cannon), Greek fire, guns (cannons), and other fire-works.
 Every place is considered excellent in casting artillery, and in the knowledge of using it.

 The first true cavalry (organized units of cooperative horsemen) in Java may have appeared during the 12th century CE.
 The old Javanese manuscript kakawin Bhomāntaka mentioned early Javanese horse lore and horsemanship.
 The manuscript may reflect the conflict (allegorically) between the newly formed Javanese cavalry and the well-established elite infantry of Javanese armies.
 In the 14th century CE, Java became an important horse breeder and the island was even listed among horse suppliers to China.
 During the Majapahit period, the quantity and quality of Javanese horse breeds steadily grew.
 In 1513 CE Tomé Pires praised the highly decorated horses of Javanese nobility, complemented by gold-studded stirrups and lavishly decorated saddles that were "not found anywhere else in the world".
-The Sumbawa pony seems to have been derived from the Javanese domesticated horse introduced by Majapahit in 14th century CE.
+The Sumbawa pony seems to have been derived from the Javanese domesticated horse introduced by Majapahit in the 14th century CE.

 Majapahit had a naval troops that was distinguished from ground troop units, which was called wwang jaladhi.
 Naval troops get preferential treatment in terms of facilities.
 Majapahit navy personnel were large, as noted Nagarakretagama canto 16 stanza 5: